BlipSave/home-assistant.io/source/_integrations/cisco_ios.markdown

 # 2. Go into configure mode
 conf t
+#(optional) You may need to use this command to first enable configure mode in some routers
+enable

 # 3. Use the Vlan name as you see it from step 1 above
 interface Vlan1